Data Release Production

 Shared Stack

 The Tiger cluster has access to regularly-updated installations of the LSST Science Pipelines (the “stack”) through the shared /scratch/gpfs filesystem.
-The stack is automatically updated every Thursday evening (i.e., 24h after a new weekly gets cut).
+The stack is automatically updated every Thursday evening (i.e., 24h after a new weekly gets cut), and is usually ready for use by Friday morning.
 To initialize the stack in your shell, run:

 setup lsst_distrib

 By default, the most recent Rubin Environment will be used, as provided by the LSST_CONDA_ENV_NAME variable within the loadLSST.sh script.
-If you wish to use a different version of the stack, you can do so by first setting the LSST_CONDA_ENV_NAME variable to the desired version before running setup lsst_distrib:
+If you wish to use a different Rubin Environment, you can do so by first setting the LSST_CONDA_ENV_NAME variable to the desired version before setting up the Science Pipelines:

-# To reset to the default, uncomment this line:
+# To reset to the default, unset the variable before sourcing the script:

 # unset LSST_CONDA_ENV_NAME